Print PDF version

 4.1 Directors shall:

-4.1.1 Ensure sufficient first aiders are nominated from their departments, as advised by local Occupational Health teams, informing SHE Group.
+4.1.1 Ensure sufficient first aiders are nominated from their Departments,

 4.2 SHE Group shall:

-4.3.1 Undertake a risk assessment for the number of First Aiders required advising with respect to the number of first aiders appropriate to areas, departments, sites etc. based upon to the number and location of staff, hazards encountered, geographic distribution, holidays, the impact working practices such as shift systems, and the existence of restricted locations such as radiation classified areas.
-The First Aider Risk Assessment should be recorded in SHE Assure and reviewed 2 yearly as per SHE Code 6, Risk Management
+4.2.2 Undertake a first aid needs assessment for each site which includes: the number of First Aiders required and location of First Aiders appropriate to areas, Departments, Sites etc. based upon to the number of staff, range and type of SHE hazards, geographic distribution of staff, holidays, the impact working practices such as shift systems, and the existence of restricted locations such as radiation classified areas.
+The First Aide Needs Assessment should be recorded in SHE Assure and reviewed 2 yearly as per SHE Code 6, Risk Management.

 - First aider appointment and their letters of appointment should be recorded in the SHE Directory; and